 Click on the photo gallery to see the specific causes of your ball of the foot pain!

 - If your Feet Feel Like Socks are Bunched Up, but they are not, keep reading!

 - This is very similar to what most people say about a condition known as Morton’s Neuralgia or Neuroma, which usually occurs at the base of the 3rd and 4th toes.

 - This is an extremely well-documented and reported condition that results when the nerves that run between the joints at the base of your toes become irritated for one of many reasons.

 Do your feet feel like the socks are bunched or scrunched up?

-- This type of feeling especially when combined with sharp, shooting or is most commonly Morton neuroma.
+- This feeling, especially when combined with sharpshooting, or is most commonly Morton neuroma.